raynaharrisphd/raynaharrisphd.github.io/_posts/2023-08-19-yoga-friday.md

 image: "/images/yoga/friday-yoga.png"
 categories: yoga
 tags: ['Courage Project']
-description: "For children ages 8-13, kids yoga classes are designed to promote mindfullness and stress tolerance."
+description: "courage.md"
 spotify: 7zgs64Pnw2QqlSNduyzmlc
 org: "The Courage Project"
 orgurl: "https://www.courageproject.org/"
 ---

+# Courage Project

+{% include {{ page.description }} %}

+## Opening Awareness

 _“When the breath wanders the mind also is unsteady.
 But when the breath is calmed the mind too will be still, and the Yogi achieves long life.
 Therefore, one should learn to control the breath.” ~ Hatha Yoga Pradipika_

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/{{ page.spotify }}?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-## Opening Awareness

 <div class="row">